LittleWhole/TextDF/README.md

     * Walk - When a player walks.
     * FallDamage - When a player takes fall damage.
   * PlayerAction [] - Do something to the player.
+    * GiveItem - Give a player an item(s).
+(Item(s))
+    * SetItem - Give a player an item(s) in direct slots.
+(Item, Item, Ect)
+    * SetArmor - Equips the set of armor to the player.
+(Item, Item, Item, Item)
+    * SetOffHand - Sets an item in the player's offhand.
+(Item)
+    * RemoveItem - Removes an item(s) from the player's inventory.
+(Item(s))
+    * ClearInventory - Clears the player inventory.
+    * ShowMenu - Opens an inventory menu.
+(Item(s));
+    * CloseMenu - Closes an open inventory menu.
+    * ExpandMenu - Expands an open inventory menu.
+(Item(s))
+    * SaveInventory - Saves the player's inventory to a stored value.
+    * LoadInventory - Loads the player's inventory from a stored value.
+    * SetSlot - Sets the player's currently selected slot.
+(Number)
+    * GiveRandomItem - Gives a player a random item.
+(Item(s))
+    * SendMessage - Sends a message to the targeted player.
+(Text)
+    * SendDialogue - Sends a series of messages to the targeted player.
+(Text, Number)
+    * SendHover - Sends a message with hover text.
+(Text, Text)
+    * ClearChat - Clears the players chat.
+    * Sound - Plays a sound effect to the targeted player.
+(Sound, Number, Location)
+    * SoundSequence - Plays a series of sounds to the targeted player.
+(Sound, Number, Location)
+    * StopSound - Stops all sounds being played to the targeted player.
+    * Particle - Shows a particle effect to the targeted player.
+(Particle, Location, Number)
+    * Title - Sends a title to the targeted player.
+(Text, Text, Number, Number, Number)
+    * ChatTag - Sets the player's chat tag.
+(Text)
+    * BossBar - Adds a boss health bar to the player's HUD.
+(Text, Number, Item)
+    * ClearBoosBar - Removes all boss bars on the player's HUD.
+    * ActionBar - Sends a message to the player's action bar.
+(Text)
+    * ChatColor - Sets the player's chat color.
   * IfPlayer [] - If a player ___, then...
   * Var [] - Set custom variables.
   * IfVar [] - Compare custom variables.